More and more health systems are making the move to Epic, and as the new year begins, we expect this trend to accelerate.

 Unexpected “Essential” Updates

-Often, organizations attempt to focus solely on making only “essential” updates to the legacy EMR while transitioning to the new system.
+Often, organizations attempt to focus solely on making only “essential” updates to the legacy EHR while transitioning to the new system.
 However, managing “essential” is difficult, as healthcare systems continue to execute business strategies including mergers and acquisitions, adding new service lines, responding to global pandemics, improving operational efficiency, and consolidating departments.
 These changes are often not known far in advance and not factored into the original legacy application support plan.

 Data Migration Roadblocks

-Legacy applications can be the source of data that populates the new EMR, and during the transition, IT organizations often encounter surprises while extracting the legacy data, such as unforeseen third-party costs to extract the data and the increase in requests for report writing related to manual data abstracting needs.
+Legacy applications can be the source of data that populates the new EHR, and during the transition, IT organizations often encounter surprises while extracting the legacy data, such as unforeseen third-party costs to extract the data and the increase in requests for report writing related to manual data abstracting needs.

 How We Can Help